sharnajh/gradient-generator/README.md

-# gradient-generator
+# Gradient Generator

-Creating my own gradient generator
+##A simple and intuitive graphical user interface for generating CSS background gradient codes.